Extreme cinema: Controversy and legacy

 Extreme cinema is highly criticized and debated by film critics and the general public.
-There have been debates over the hypersexualization that makes these films a threat to the 'mainstream' community standards.
+There have been debates over how the graphic violence and sexual content in these films could pose a threat to 'mainstream' community standards.

-There has also been criticism over the increasing use of violence in modern-day films.
-Ever since the emergence of slasher-gore films in the 1970s, the rising popularity of extreme cinema has contributed to the casual violence in popular media.
+There has also been criticism over the increasing use of violence in contemporary film.
+Ever since the emergence of slasher-gore films in the 1970s, the rising popularity of extreme cinema has contributed to casual violence in popular media.
 Some criticize the easy exposure and unintended targeting of adolescents by extreme cinema films.

-Both Oscar winner The Exorcist and midnight movie favorite Pink Flamingos are inducted into the National Film Registry.
+Midnight movie favorite Pink Flamingos is inducted into the National Film Registry.
 Requiem for a Dream and Oldboy were named on the BBC's 100 Greatest Films of the 21st Century.
 The behind-the-scenes look at Cannibal Holocaust was the subject of a Season 2 episode of the documentary series Cursed Films.

-At the 97th Academy Awards, The Substance was nominated for five awards, including Best Picture, Best Director for Coralie Fargeat and Best Actress for Demi Moore (the former becoming the ninth woman nominated for directing).
+At the 97th Academy Awards, The Substance was nominated for five awards, including Best Picture, Best Director (Coralie Fargeat), and Best Actress (Demi Moore).
+Coralie Fargeat was the ninth woman ever nominated for an Academy Award for Best Director.